sdobreff/advanced-analytics/readme.txt

 == Changelog ==

+= 2.2.1 =
+Fixed "doing_it_wrong" error.

 = 2.2.0 =
 Now supporting all tables in the give DataBase.
-Bug fixes and optimizations
+Bug fixes and optimizations.

 = 2.1.3 =
 PHP Warnings fix.